Our fish is mostly from WA Australia.

 This fish is best cooked whole, with skin on.
 Here are a few standout ways to enjoy it:

-• Emperor Curry: Simmered in coconut milk with turmeric and ginger
+- Tilapia Curry: Simmered in coconut milk with lemongrass and galangal

-• Emperor Rice Bowl: Flaked and served over rice with pickled vegetables
+- Tilapia Rice Bowl: Flaked and served over jasmine rice with pickled vegetables

 Tip: Score the skin before cooking to help the fish cook evenly and absorb flavour.